LebJe/TOMLKit/README.md

 // Convert to JSON using default settings. let json = table.convert(to: .json)

+// Convert to YAML using default settings. let yaml = table.convert(to: .yaml)

 // Convert to TOML with custom settings. let toml2 = table.convert(to: .toml, options: [.quoteDateAndTimes, .allowMultilineStrings])
 ```